google/exposure-notifications-server/docs/server_deployment_options.md

 The compute components are a good candidate for deployment on [serverless architectures](https://en.wikipedia.org/wiki/Serverless_computing).

-The request load is uneven throughout the day, likely scaling down to zero if the deployment only covers a single or small number of countries.
+Since the request load is uneven throughout the day, likely scaling down to zero if the deployment only covers a single or small number of countries.
 Likewise, the server should scale up to meet peak demand during the day.

 Each of these components can be deployed in a “serverless” way where the services themselves are stateless, easily scaling and relying on data stored in a shared database.

 ## Server components

-//TODO(llatif): The component/service names must match the diagram

 <table>
   <tr>